-- 2.1 Research not involving humans as subjects or collection of identifiable personal information or biospecimens - 2.2 Research conducted at RIHES or other educational institutions on academic service (e.g. educational strategy research, effectiveness research or comparison of teaching methods, curricula or classroom management which are conducted following standard protocols without added measures) - 2.3 Research by survey and interview that must not: - Involve sensitive topics/questions such as sexual behaviours, illegal behaviours and behaviours causing damage to the reputation of any person/community; - (2) Ask about attitudes that, if disclosed, may cause negative consequences on employment such as satisfaction survey of government officers on received welfare; - (3) Yield results that cause damage to the reputation of the informant organisation; - Record data in a manner that leads to identification either directly or through codes. - 2.4 Research conducted by observation of public behaviours in public spaces that do not:
+- 2.1 Research not involving humans as subjects or collection of identifiable personal information or biospecimens - 2.2 Research conducted at RIHES or other educational institutions on academic service (e.g. educational strategy research, effectiveness research or comparison of teaching methods, curricula or classroom management which are conducted following standard protocols without added measures) - 2.3 Research by survey and interview that must not: - (1) Involve sensitive topics/questions such as sexual behaviours, illegal behaviours and behaviours causing damage to the reputation of any person/community; - (2) Ask about attitudes that, if disclosed, may cause negative consequences on employment such as satisfaction survey of government officers on received welfare; - Cause damage to the reputation of the informant organisation by the publication of the survey results; - (4) Record data in a manner that leads to identification either directly or through codes. - 2.4 Research conducted by observation of public behaviours in public spaces that do not: - (1) Involve intervention or arrangement by investigators; - (2) Violate privacy through observed behaviours or locations; - (3) Record data in a manner that leads to identification either directly or through codes. - 2.5 Research involving the collection of identifiable private information or identifiable biospecimens that fall into one of the following categories: (A) are disclosed to the public as required by the law or are not expected to be confidential; (B) are not recorded in a manner that leads to identification either directly or through codes, and investigators do not contact or track owners of the personal information/biospecimens.

-- (1) Involve intervention or arrangement by investigators; - (2) violate privacy through observed behaviours or locations; - (3) Record data in a manner that leads to identification either directly or through codes. - 2.5 Research involving the collection of identifiable private information or identifiable biospecimens that fall into one of the following categories: (A) are disclosed to the public as required by the law or are not expected to be confidential; (B) are not recorded in a manner that leads to identification either directly or through codes, and investigators do not contact or track owners of the personal information/biospecimens. - 2.6 Research that uses anonymous secondary data such as data from organisational annual reports or diagnosis records. - 2.7 Laboratory research that uses samples from commercial sources such as cell lines purchased from ATCC or given by other laboratories, and adheres to material transfer agreements (if any). - 2.8 Retrospective research studying leftover specimens stored in the inventory of the organisation established and approved by HEC, and the use of samples follows the regulations of the biological sample inventory. - 2.9 Consumer taste, quality, and satisfaction evaluations in which (A) the food is of health benefits without additives or contaminants; or (B) in the presence of additives or contaminants, evidence showing that the level does not exceed the limit of the FDA or other related agencies.
+- 2.6 Research that uses anonymous secondary data such as data from organisational annual reports or diagnosis records. - 2.7 Research using germs extracted from skeletal cell line specimens, extracted teeth, soft cadaver, contaminants, chemicals or biological objects, including 1) Microorganisms research using laboratory-grown microorganisms, or research using microbial samples extracted from specimens with no link to personal information 2) Laboratory research using samples from commercial service agency such as research using cell lines purchased from ATCC or requested from other laboratories by complying with the Material Transfer Agreement (if any) 3) Research using samples from the skeleton or soft cadaver from the Faculty of Medicine, or a research using samples from the skeleton or soft cadaver from the Faculty of Medicine who has documents to surrender his/her body for research or teeth that were removed from regular dental work. - 2.8 Retrospective research studying leftover specimens stored in the inventory of the organisation established and approved by HEC, and the use of samples follows the regulations of the biological sample inventory. - 2.9 Consumer taste, quality, and satisfaction evaluations in which (A) the food is of health benefits without additives or contaminants; or (B) in the presence of additives or contaminants, evidence showing that the level does not exceed the limit of the FDA or other related agencies.